armelsoubeiga/neweb/_pages/about.md

 About
 ------
 After more than three years in clinical research as a data scientist.
-And more than a year as a data consultant at the World Bank and the Centre-Muraz public health research centre.
+And more than one year as a data consultant at the World Bank and the Centre-Muraz public health research centre.
 I am currently a PhD student in machine learning at the University of Clermont Auvergne, with [LIMOS](https://limos.fr/) and [SFU](https://www.sfu.ca/).

 **Research interests:**